 Hi Annie.
-I was looking for some information on line or rather some insight and there was your website.
-My question is, how do I get my child to sleep by himself?
-My son is 7 yrs. old.
+I was looking for some information or insight on the internet when I came across your website as I am constantly trying to figure out “How do I get my child to go to sleep by himself?”
+My son is 7 years old.
 He still needs one of us to lay down with him until he falls asleep.
 Help!
-From the time he was a baby until about 18 months he always slept alone and had no problem going to sleep on his own.
+From the time he was a baby until about 18 months, he always slept alone and had no problem going to sleep on his own.
 He developed a throat infection (linked to tonsillitis).
-I let him sleep with us during this time as he was really sick.
-It was all down hill from there, although when he has sleep overs he doesn’t need me to stay with him.
-I thought he would have out grown this need.
+I let him sleep with us during this time, as he was really sick.
+It was all downhill from there, although when he has sleepovers, he doesn’t need me to stay with him.
+I thought he would have outgrown this need.
 Please help!
 Thanks Luisa

-I wish there was a magic bullet to deal with this but unfortunately there isn’t.
-What it boils down to, is that he has associated going to sleep with you and it’s really just a question of breaking the habit.
-Sometimes people can do that on their own and sometimes they need help.
-He’s already shown you that on sleep overs he can do it without you, so it’s really just a question of him getting used to a new reality.
+I wish there was a magic bullet to deal with this, but unfortunately there isn’t.
+What it comes down to is that he has made sleeping with you a habit, and it’s simply a matter of breaking the habit.
+Sometimes people can do that on their own, and sometimes they need help.
+He’s already shown you that on sleepovers he can do it without you, so it’s really just a question of him getting used to a new reality.
 Firstly, give him your expectations up front.
-I’d suggest saying something like the following.
-“You’re now a big boy, 7 years old and it’s time for you to learn to go to sleep in your own bed without mommy and daddy lying down with you.
-From now on we’re going to give you a cuddle, say goodnight and then we’re going to leave.
+I’d suggest saying something like the following: “You’re now a big boy, 7 years old, and it’s time for you to learn to go to sleep in your own bed without mommy and daddy lying down with you.”
+From now on, we’re going to give you a cuddle, say goodnight, and then we’re going to leave.
 That’s when you need to go to sleep.”

 He will most likely cause a huge fuss the first night, so you will be tired.
-Try and get some back up if you can so you can plan for a daytime nap to make sure you stay calm and consistent.
+Try and get some rest if you can, so you can plan for a daytime nap to make sure you stay calm and consistent.
 If you want, I would add an extra little incentive.
 Be totally boring the day after that first difficult night.
-That’s particularly the case if he has kept you up taking him back to his room constantly.
-Whenever he wants to play or do something fun try saying, “I’m sorry but I’m so tired.”
-Go on to suggest that maybe tomorrow you’ll get a better rest and then you’ll feel like doing something with him.
+This is especially true if he has kept you awake by taking you back to his room on a regular basis.
+Whenever he wants to play or do something fun, try saying, “I’m sorry, but I’m so tired.”
+Go on to suggest that maybe tomorrow you’ll get a better rest, and then you’ll feel like doing something with him.
 Put up with the whining that he displays when he realizes that the day may not be as fun as he was originally anticipating.